AnalogFeelings/Shadersave/README.md

 - Audio and VR shaders will not be supported.
 - Mouse and/or keyboard input wont be supported for obvious reasons.
 - Cubemap shaders will not be supported.
-- Some shaders may require minor tweaks due to global naming conflicts.

 # :hammer_and_wrench: Building